Meesha419/unsupervised-machine-learning-challenge/README.md

 2. If possible, determine where the elbow of the plot is, and at which value of `k` it appears.
 * Part 4: Make a Recommendation
 Based on your findings, write up a brief (one or two sentences) recommendation for your supervisor in your Jupyter Notebook.
 Can the patients be clustered?
 If so, into how many clusters?
+> after performing the K-mean clustering there were some patterns, however further splitting or accurate prediction is hard due to small dataset.
+> There are three clusters
+> Unable to find clusters with t-SNE due to random noise.
+> Recommensarion:  <ay be to get a bigger dataset.
+Then the data could be split into Training and Test.
+Then the models are able to make more accurate clustering and prediction